-The Commonwealth's retirement systems' funding policies have been statutorily established.
+The retirement systems' funding policies have been established by Chapter 32 of the Massachusetts General Laws.
 The Legislature has the authority to amend these policies.
 The annuity portion of the MSERS and the MTRS retirement allowance is funded by employees, who contribute a percentage of their regular compensation.
 Costs of administering the plan are funded out of plan assets.
 The policies provide for uniform benefit and contribution requirements for all contributory public employee retirement systems.
 These requirements generally provide for superannuation retirement allowance benefits up to a maximum of 80% of a member's highest three-year average annual rate of regular compensation.
 For employees hired after April 1, 2012, retirement allowances are calculated on the basis of the last five years or any five consecutive years, whichever is greater in terms of compensation.
 Benefit payments are based upon a member's age, length of creditable service and group creditable service, and group classification.